nhoizey/images-responsiver/docs/eleventy-plugin-images-responsiver/tutorial/04-images-dimensions/README.md

 The plugin reads the image's width from the attribute in HTML (from the HTML, really, not from the image file properties), and uses it as a maximum value for the list of resized images in HTML.

 If it was supposed to add a (or multiple) larger width(s), it doesn't, but it adds the pristine image's width.
 For example, if the plugin was supposed to generate 5 values from 320 to 1280 pixels, it would have generated this list: `[320, 560, 800, 1040, 1280]`.
-But the pristine image for the logo is 400 pixels wide, to the plugin generates only this list: `[320, 400]`.
+But the pristine image for the logo is 400 pixels wide, so the plugin generates only this shorter list: `[320, 400]`.

-_Note: If you fear forgetting to add a `width` attribute to some images, you can run the build in debug mode (learn [more about debugging here](/eleventy-plugin-images-responsiver/debugging.html)), you'll get warnings about missing `width` attributes.
+_Note: If you fear forgetting to add a `width` attribute to some images, you can run the build in debug mode (learn [more about debugging here](/images-responsiver/eleventy-plugin-images-responsiver/debugging.html)), you'll get warnings about missing `width` attributes.
 Instead of `npm start`, run `DEBUG=images-responsiver:* npm start`._

-_Note: Specifying both `width` and `height` attributes on images helps browsers prepare the required space in the page even if the image has not yet been downloaded.
-It [enhances the page rendering performance](https://www.youtube.com/watch?v=4-d_SoCHeWE), good for the user experience._
+_Note: Specifying both `width` and `height` attributes on images helps browsers prepare the required area in the page even if the image has not yet been downloaded.
+It [enhances the page rendering performance](https://www.youtube.com/watch?v=4-d_SoCHeWE), and reduces [Cumulative Layout Shift](https://blog.dareboost.com/en/2020/09/cumulative-layout-shift-visual-instability/), which is very good for the user experience._

 <!-- TODO
 # Other ways to add the width attribute to images